SoilEd CBR

 Start regenerating your soils today with these useful DIY guides made by local soil experts.

-Find out about the different soil-related workshops on offer in the ACT and how you can book one for your community group, class, etc.
+Find out about the different soil-related workshops on offer in the ACT.

 Soil is the thin layer of material that covers most of the land on Earth.
 It’s made up of a mix of tiny rock particles, organic matter (like decaying plants and animals), water, air, and living organisms like worms, fungi, and bacteria.
 It may look simple, but soil is teeming with life and activity!